Hemangiosarcoma: Treatments

+Immune therapy based on cultivation of tumor tissue is being developed for dogs.
+A preventive vaccine based on several proteins commonly found in dog cancers, including hemangiosarcomas, is also being developed.

 In the skin, it can be cured in most cases with complete surgical removal as long as there is not visceral involvement.
 Median survival times for stage I is 780 days, where more advanced stages can range from 172 to 307 days.